 Skilled legal representation when you are injured by a healthcare provider in Maryland and Washington, DC

-With decades of successful litigation experience, Schochor and Staton, P.A. is well-known for aggressive legal service on behalf of our clients seriously injured through medical malpractice.
+With decades of successful litigation experience, Schochor, Staton, Goldberg, and Cardea, P.A. is well-known for aggressive legal service on behalf of our clients seriously injured through medical malpractice.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.